nod-ai/iree-amd-aie/experimental/delegate/README.md

 ### Setting up the shell

-First, log in to a Ryzen AI machine (aka IPU, Phoenix), then do the following:
+First, log in to a Ryzen AI machine (aka NPU, Phoenix), then do the following:

 #### Linux (bash)